The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Pros & Cons:Pros About Consumer Cellular GrandPad

-- Digital safety features like spam protection
+- Digital safety features such as spam protection

 - Long battery life and convenient charging dock